Support Bill S-228

 Together, we can help ensure that reproductive rights are protected and that Survivors’ experiences are recognized and honored.

-Submit your letter before February 24th 2026 to ensure that Members of Parliament hear your voice before voting on the Bill.
-Encourage your colleagues, friends, family and community organizations to submit a letter to their local MP to support Bill S-228 this can start happening today
+Submit your letter to ensure that Members of Parliament hear your voice before voting on the Bill.
+Encourage your colleagues, friends, family and community organizations to submit a letter to their local Member of Parliament to support Bill S-228 this can start happening today

-We want to make sure your local MP receives many letters supporting Bill S-228.
+We want to make sure your local Member of Parliament receives many letters supporting Bill S-228.

 Campaign Letter Template